nextgis/docs_toolbox/source/web_gis_structure.rst

-Web GIS structure into spreadsheet
+Web GIS structure to spreadsheet
 ==================================

 Creates XLSX spreadsheet with a Web GIS structure (a list of resources).